Raise the Titanic (film)

-The film stars Jason Robards, Richard Jordan, David Selby, Anne Archer, and Sir Alec Guinness.
-It received mixed reviews by critics and audiences and proved to be a box-office bomb, grossing about $7 million against an estimated $40 million budget.
-Producer Lew Grade later remarked "it would have been cheaper to lower the Atlantic".
+The film stars Jason Robards, Richard Jordan, David Selby, Anne Archer, and Alec Guinness.
+It received mixed reviews by critics and audiences and proved to be a failure at the box office, grossing about $7 million against an estimated $35 million budget.
+Producer Lew Grade later remarked that "it would be cheaper to lower the Atlantic".

 Plot

-In the wilds of Northern Siberia, an American geologist/spy breaks into an old, snow-covered mine, where he discovers the frozen body of a US Army sergeant.
-Next to the corpse is a wooden marker dated 1912.
-Using his Geiger counter, the geologist/spy discovers that the mineral he seeks was there.
-He is then chased away by a Soviet soldier, who shoots him while in pursuit.
+In the wilds of Northern Siberia during the Cold War, an American spy breaks into an old, snow-covered mine, where he discovers the frozen body of a U.S. Army sergeant next to a wooden marker dated 10 February 1912.
+Using a Geiger counter, the spy discovers that byzanium, a fictional highly-radioactive mineral that could be used in nuclear warfare, was mined there.
+The spy is quickly discovered and chased out of the mine by a Soviet soldier, who shoots him in pursuit.
+The Soviet soldier is then shot and killed by adventurer and government operative Dirk Pitt, who rescues the spy and takes him back to Washington, D.C.